GabeScott/standard-works-vault/General Conference/2024 April - Rise! He Calleth Thee.md

 # Rise!
 He Calleth Thee

-*By Massimo De Feo - Of the Seventy*
+By Elder Massimo De Feo - *Of the Seventy*

 *Given in the April session of the 2024 General Conference*

+>*The gospel is not a way to avoid challenges and problems but a solution to increase our faith and learn how to deal with them.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2024/04/22de-feo?lang=eng)